A Perfect Daytrip to Tolédo, Spain

 With its meticulously designed Mudéjar style ceilings and serene energy in the cloister section, it’s a cool place to catch your breath and admire the beautiful courtyard within, if it doesn’t take your breath away.

-This building has an unmistakable shape of a Latin cross with chains hanging upon its façade that were used to hold incarcerated Christians during the re-conquest.
+This building has an unmistakable shape of a Latin cross with chains hanging upon its façade that was used to hold incarcerated Christians during the re-conquest.

-The intriguing religious history of Tolédo and its passionate people implies a lot of fluctuations in its construction with mosque built on top of cathedral on top of synagogue on top of mosque.
+The intriguing religious history of Tolédo and its passionate people implies a lot of fluctuations in its construction with a mosque built on top of the cathedral on top of the synagogue on top of a mosque.